ejriffer/Data-410-Project-3/README.md

 ![CodeCogsEqn-3](https://user-images.githubusercontent.com/74326062/155410493-827f1d97-7a27-4803-bb59-1cc49089fce4.svg)

- It is likely that this model is more accurate than **F** the simple lowess output.
+ It is likely that this model is more accurate than **F**, the simple lowess output.

 The code below shows how to implement a multivariate gradient boosted lowess function.
-It uses the regular lowess function showed above.
+It uses the lw_reg function showed above.

 ```
 def boosted_lwr(X, y, xnew, kern, tau, intercept):